How To Store Carrots To Keep Them Fresher For Longer

 A bunch of carrots on a white background with a blue text box that says how to store carrots to keep them fresher for longer

-Here’s how to store carrots to make them last for as long as possible:
+Here are my best tips on how to store carrots to make them last for as long as possible.

-In all cases, keep your carrots away from fruits and vegetables, such as pears, apples, or ripe bananas.
+In all cases, it’s really important that you keep your carrots away from fruits and vegetables, such as pears, apples, or ripe bananas.
 These are big producers of ethylene gas.
 This gas speeds up the ripening and decomposition process of other fruits and vegetables, so they do not make for good fridge bedfellows!

 In A Damp Tea Towel